 Many Special Olympics athletes suffer from foot and ankle pain or deformities that impair their performance.
-Many times athletes are not fitted with the best shoes and socks for their particular sport.
-During Special Olympics competitions, volunteer healthcare professionals examine athletes’ feet and ankles for deformities, as well as check for proper shoes and socks.
+Often times, athletes are not fitted with the best shoes and socks for their particular sport.
+During Special Olympics competitions, volunteer healthcare professionals examine athletes’ feet and ankles for deformities, as well as checking for proper shoes and socks.

 Fit Feet screenings throughout the U.S. have indicated that a large number of Special Olympics athletes have untreated foot conditions.